XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Is Scotia iTrade regulated in CA?

-Yes, Scotia iTrade is regulated in Canada by the Canadian Investment Regulatory Organization (CIRO), formerly IIROC.
-It is also a member of the Canadian Investor Protection Fund (CIPF), providing eligible account protection in the event of an insolvency.
+Yes, Scotia iTrade is fully regulated in Canada.
+It is overseen by the Canadian Investment Regulatory Organization (CIRO, formerly IIROC) and is a member of the Canadian Investor Protection Fund (CIPF), ensuring high standards of investor protection and compliance.

 What is the minimum deposit on Scotia iTrade?